KingsOnline/adapt-google-analytics/README.md

 An extension that enables you to easily implement Google Analytics into an Adapt course.
 Framework and AT compliant.

+*This branch is used internally by KO* - as such some plugins may be referenced that aren't publicly available.

 ## Installation

 For the Authoring Tool download the zip to your computer and then upload the .zip through the plugin manager.
 For the Framework either run ```adapt install adapt-google-analytics``` if you have Adapt CLI installed or unzip the folder in your extension directory.